cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj3-1/index.md

 ### Effect of number of light rays with 1 sample per pixel

+We compare the noise levels in soft shadows  for multiple number of light rays (`l`) when using light sampling.
+The noise level reduces as we increase the number of light rays.
+This make sense as we are obtaining a better estimate of our integral which incorporates more directions as we increase the number of rays.
+This is particularly important for the soft shadows, as only rays from some directions will actually make it to the source light.

 | `l=1 `       | `l=4    `  |
 |:-------------------------:|:-------------------------:|